KQFFE/PoeLadderTracker/README.md

 - Enter the **exact name** of your private league (e.g., `My Awesome League (PL12345)`).
 - Click **Fetch Characters**.
 - If the league name is incorrect or the league is empty, an error message will be displayed.

+### Race Mode

+1. Enter a character name in the search bar and click **Search Character**.
+2. Once found, the **Race Mode** button will enable.
+3. Click it to open a dedicated view that tracks:
+    - Current XP/hour (updates automatically).
+    - Rank relative to immediate neighbors.
+    - **(Web Only)** Click "Popout" to open a small window ideal for second monitors.

 ## Disclaimer